canonical/jaas-documentation/reference/audit-logs.md

 It is also possible to manually purge audit-logs.

-This can be done with the `jimmctl` CLI and again only JIMM admins have rights to purge audit logs.
+This can also be done via the CLI and again only JIMM admins have rights to purge audit logs.
 In this case, other users cannot be granted this permission.

-    jimmctl purge-audit-logs <date>
+    juju purge-audit-logs <date>

 This command will purge audit logs from the database before the given date.
 Note that the date format is flexible, accepting both a date or date and time.